2005 Nebraska Cornhuskers baseball team: Season review

-For Head Coach Mike Anderson, the heart shown by the Huskers was a characteristic that he saw develop throughout the year.
+For head coach Mike Anderson, the heart shown by the Huskers was a characteristic that he saw develop throughout the year.
 "This was a resilient group all year long," Anderson said.
 "We fought and fought, and it didn’t surprise me at all that we scored those runs in the ninth."
 While its resiliency allowed the Huskers to never be out of a contest, Anderson credited the team's selflessness as the catalyst for going from eighth to first in the Big 12 and returning to the College World Series for the first time since 2002.

 For Nebraska's eight seniors, 2005 capped a remarkable five-year run in which NU won 237 games, claimed three Big 12 titles and made three College World Series appearances.

-"We’re at the World Series this year because we had a group of young men that gave of themselves for their team," Anderson said.
-"It's the most unique group of young men that I’ve ever been around.
-They bought into the team concept.
-They understood the team concept and got to where they are at because of the team concept.
-I can’t say how proud I am of them."

 A total of six Huskers were selected in the Major League Baseball First-Year Player Draft, including four players in the top 10 rounds.
 Alex Gordon became Nebraska's fifth first-round pick, as he was chosen by Kansas City with the No. 2 overall pick.
 Brian Duensing and Zach Kroenke joined Gordon as players taken in the first five rounds, as they were picked in the third and fifth rounds, respectively.
 The trio's selections marked the first time that three Huskers were taken in the first five rounds of the draft.